t8rtits/cloudflared/README.md

 # Prerequisite

-For this setup, you need to have a domain which is managed by CloudFlare, and can be done on the free plan.
+For this setup you need:
+1. A domain which is managed by CloudFlare, and can be done on the free plan.
+2. Docker running on a server.
+3. Nginx Proxy Manager setup and running.

 # Set-Up Steps